 The bodice can be plain or ruched and there are two neckline depths: a higher and lower one.
 You can also add a little flounce to the edge of the neckline for a cute look.
 The sleeves can have lots of different lengths and the skirt can also be a peplum.

 I appreciate the work that goes into providing an abundance of sleeve, bodice and skirt options.
 Mixing them to create the options I really prefer is very liberating for me.
 I made the peplum top with the simple faux wrap bodice.
 There are two neckline depths.
 I chose the higher option for modesty.
 Regarding the sleeves, 3/4 are usually my preference when I actually sew sleeves.
 I’m a sleeveless person all-day-every-day.

 I whipped up a muslin in rayon/spandex jersey that I was not too fond of the print.
 Actually, I really dislike the color and print!
 I got it for test purposes only and if you are curious, you can see it in the video a little below in this post.
 I made a size large, standard bodice without modifications and the fit was spot on.

 Sizes available are XS-5X and the upper measurements here are a bust of 57.5″ and hips of 59.5″.
 This pattern also has a “Full bust bodice” option to use if the difference between the high bust and the full bust is 4″ or more.
-Basically, this is gold for the larger busted because that mean: No full bust adjustment needed.
+Basically, this is gold for the larger busted because that means: No full bust adjustment needed.
 My difference is only 3″, so can use the standard bodice.